John-Limb/Ansible-Lab-Automation/README.md

 ## :closed_book: Overview
 This repository contains everything I use to maintain the devices and clusters in my home.
 For more details, see the readme's in each folder
-* [Ansible](roles/) roles for additional configuration and application installation > Top level playbooks are in the top level of this repo
+* [Ansible](roles/) roles for additional configuration and application installation > Top level playbooks are in the top level of this repo.
 *
 ## :gear: Hardware
-I try to run everything bare metal to get the most out of each device
+I try to run everything bare metal with virtual machines (running on Proxmox).

 | Device                  | Count | Storage                  | Purpose                                      |
 |-------------------------|-------|--------------------------|----------------------------------------------|